yudhisteer/Digital-Twin-of-Anthropomorphic-Robotic-Arm/README.md

 ## Conclusion
+A lot of topics have been covered in this project and though we have not explored extensively some topics, it has been a good start for someone to start understanding the mathematical concepts behind the working of a robot.
+The concepts explored were:

 1. We started by developing a ```geometrical framework``` of individual frames, and calculating their translations and rotations in space.
 2. Then, we quickly added frames on top of each other and were able to derive the formulas for the ```Forward Kinematics```, that is, how to calculate the position and orientation of the end effector given the values of all joints.